backslashxx/mountify/README.md

 - `FAKE_MOUNT_NAME="mountify"` to set a custom fake folder name
 - `mountify_stop_start=1` to restart android at service (needed for certain modules)

-### Need Unmount?
-- use either NeoZygisk, NoHello, ReZygisk, Zygisk Assistant
-- if you use Zygisk Next, then set Denylist Policy to "Enforced" or "Unmount Only"
-- then edit config.sh
-   - `MOUNT_DEVICE_NAME="APatch"` if you're on APatch
-   - `MOUNT_DEVICE_NAME="KSU"` if you're on KernelSU forks
-   - `MOUNT_DEVICE_NAME="magisk"` if you're on Magisk

 #### tmpfs specific
 - `test_decoy_mount=1` to enable testing for decoy mounts on tmpfs mode